t-w/t-w.github.io/_posts/2022-03-09-diskless_debian_11_pxe_nbd.markdown

 ## Result and conclusions
 My Vostro works fine running Debian on NBD since few months.
-The NBD (through 100Mb network card!) does not seem visibly slower than the weird SSD - the machine itself is very slow in today's standards (Intel Atom).
+The NBD, operating through a 100Mb network card, does not seem visibly slower than the weird SSD - the machine itself is very slow in today's standards (Intel Atom).
 In the meantime, I've made the same setup for another machine (and may do similar things for some others).

-As you could see, while there are a few tricky places, Debian (and probably other distros too) can be installed and used with root filesystem on an NBD device.
-If Debian developers remove the weird obstacles (like the lack of `nbd-client` in the installer and lack of proper code for NBD device setup in the generic init scripts), Debian could be ready to install and use from NBD nearly as easy as in other types of installation.
+As you can see, while there are a few tricky places, Debian (and probably other distros too) can be installed and used with root filesystem on an NBD device.
+If Debian developers remove the weird obstacles (like the lack of the `nbd-client` in the installer system and a lack of proper code for setting up an NBD device in the generic init scripts), Debian could be ready to install and use from NBD nearly as easy as in other types of installation.

 Such installation has some drawbacks:
 - it require a bit in infrastructure available (as described)
-- it require copying the kernel and initrd to the tftp server on every update(!), along with updating either symlinks or pxelinux configuration.
+- it require copying the kernel and initrd to the tftp server on every update(!), along with updating either symlinks or the pxelinux configuration.

-But it also has many advantages, eg. having image of the system in a file gives the same flexibility as with a virtual machines: backup is just a file copy, templating, reuse for any experiments is equally simple - but it runs on a bare metal hardware.
+But it also has many advantages, eg. having an image of the system in a file gives the same flexibility as with a virtual machine: backup is just a file copy, templating, reuse for any experiments is equally simple - but it runs on a bare metal hardware(!).
-Also - the use of some "special" machines (like described above) can be extended and/or made more robust and easier to recover.
+Also - the use of some "special" machines (like the one described above) can be extended, made more robust and easier to recover.